Last Updated on April 3, 2023 by Jada Glover

 Dairy products are always an excellent source for vitamin B and protein.
-Eating a bowl of yogurt now and then will strengthen your bones and provide you vitamins.
+Eating a bowl of yogurt now and then will strengthen your bones and provide you vitamins and probiotics.

 Opt for the full-fat or whole milk varieties.
 Chobani Greek yogurt is rich in vanilla that is blended with warm cinnamon, with no artificial flavors, less sugar, and more protein (about 12g), this yogurt is an ideal breakfast snack for lactating moms.

 I also like the Fage brand because they offer a higher fat content to keep you full longer and for healthy fats while breastfeeding.
 It is also made with milk from non-GMO fed cows.